 December might be the perfect month to visit Key West, when the humidity ebbs somewhat and its notoriously quirky locals erect elaborate – and sometimes hilarious – displays for Christmas.
 Temperatures will rarely dip below 70º F, even at night, and the water is just warm enough to go snorkeling without a wet suit.

-Called the “City of Eternal Spring,” Medellín is world-famous for maintaining a nearly constant perfect temperature, but in December you’ll find considerably less rain than other times of the year.
+Called the “City of Eternal Spring,” Medellín is world-famous for maintaining a nearly constant perfect temperature, but in December you’ll find considerably less rain than at other times of the year.
 The end of the month in particular is when you’ll begin to feel a considerable decline in humidity, with the week around Christmas being particularly auspicious for having clear skies.

 This landlocked, high-altitude Columbian city is obviously not a beach destination, but lovers of culture and the arts will feel right at home.
 You can tour the former home of one of the most famed scholars in Columbia’s history turned museum at the Casa Museo Pedro Nel Gómez, or marvel at their exquisite collections of contemporary art both domestic and from around the world at the Museo de Arte Moderno de Medellín.